A New Day (The Wire): Title reference

 The title is spoken by Detective Greggs in reference to the new mayor's plans for the city.
 It may also refer to the New Day Co-Op where Proposition Joe conducts business.

 Epigraph

-McNulty uses this phrase to explain to Bodie his dislike of Officer Walker and his feeling that Walker got what he deserved.
+McNulty uses this phrase to explain his dislike of Officer Walker to Bodie and his feeling that Walker got what he deserved.
 This can also refer to the consequences of Proposition Joe's actions in bringing Marlo into the New Day Co-Op (i.e. Omar and company making plans to rob the next shipment).

 Credits

 Starring cast

-Although credited Chad L. Coleman, Glynn Turman, and Corey Parker Robinson do not appear in this episode.
+Although credited, Chad L. Coleman, Glynn Turman, and Corey Parker Robinson do not appear in this episode.